EmbarkStudios/k8s-buildkite-plugin/README.md

 This behavior may be disabled by setting `mount-buildkite-agent: false` in the pipeline.

-> ** Note: ** The user is responsible for making sure the container specified in `image` contains any external dependencies required by the otherwise statically linked buildkite-agent binary.
+> **Note:** The user is responsible for making sure the container specified in `image` contains any external dependencies required by the otherwise statically linked buildkite-agent binary.
 This includes certificate authorities, and possibly git and ssh depending on how it's being used.

 ### Build artifacts

 As the build-agent doesn't run in the same container as the actual commands, automatic upload of artifacts specified in `artifact_paths` won't work.
 A workaround to this is to run `buildkite-agent artifact upload ...` as a command in the step itself.

+---

 ## Example